CubaOfficial Name: Republic of Cuba

 Travelers should not permit unauthorized persons to drive their rental vehicles.
 Please refer to our Road Safety page for more information.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Cuba, the U.S. Federal Aviation Administration (FAA) has not assessed Cuba’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Cuba, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Cuba’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

-The U.S. Interests Section has instructed its employees and official visitors to avoid domestic or international travel on Cuban air carriers, including the Cuban national airline, Cubana de Aviación (CUBANA), whenever possible due to serious concerns regarding Cuba’s ability to meet international safety oversight standards.
+The U.S. Interests Section permits travel by its employees and official visitors on Cuban air carriers, including the Cuban national airline, Cubana de Aviacion (CUBANA), on a case by case basis.

 Assistance for U.S. Citizens